YangJingyuan99/shieldreduce/README.md

 #### How to Evaluate

-Please refer to the `AEInstructions.md` for detailed instructions to reproduce the experiments in our paper.
+- You can refer to the `AEInstructions.md` for detailed instructions to reproduce the experiments in our paper.
+- Also, you can refer to the `SimpleExperiments.md` to reproduce the experiments easily.